Julian Champagnie

 Julian Kymani Champagnie (/ˌʃaem'pɛni/ sham-PEH-nee; born June 29, 2001) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
-He played college basketball for the St. John's Red Storm, twice earning all-conference honors in the Big East.
+He played college basketball for the St. John's Red Storm, where he was a two-time first-team All-Big East selection and led the conference in scoring in 2021.

+After going undrafted in the 2022 NBA draft, Champagnie began his career on a two-way contract with the Philadelphia 76ers.
+He was claimed off waivers by the Spurs in February 2023 and subsequently signed a standard multi-year contract.
+He established himself as a core piece of the Spurs' rotation, setting the Spurs' single-season franchise record for made three-pointers during the 2025–26 regular season and helping San Antonio reach the 2026 NBA Finals.

 Early life

 Champagnie was born in Staten Island, New York and grew up in Brooklyn, New York and attended Bishop Loughlin Memorial High School, where he played alongside his twin brother, Justin.
 He averaged 15 points as a junior, earning Third Team All-Catholic High School Athletic Association (CHSAA) AA honors.
 As a senior, Champagnie averaged 17.2 points and was named to the First Team All-CHSAA AA.
 He committed to playing college basketball for St. John's over offers from Pittsburgh, Washington State, Cincinnati and Seton Hall.

 College career

 On March 4, 2020, Champagnie recorded a freshman season-high 23 points and six rebounds in a 77–55 loss to Butler.
 In his next game, three days later, he posted 21 points and 12 rebounds in an 88–86 win over Marquette.
 As a freshman, Champagnie averaged 9.9 points and 6.5 rebounds per game.
 He was a two-time Big East Freshman of the Week and an All-Freshman Team selection.

 On November 30, 2020, Champagnie made his sophomore season debut, recording 29 points and 10 rebounds in a 97–93 win over Boston College.
 On January 9, 2021, he tallied 33 points and 10 rebounds in a 97–79 loss to seventh-ranked Creighton, the first 30-point double-double by a St. John's player since D'Angelo Harrison in 2015.
 As a sophomore, Champagnie averaged 19.8 points, 7.4 rebounds, 1.4 steals and one block per game.

 Following the season, he declared for the 2021 NBA draft while maintaining his college eligibility.
 However, on July 4, 2021, he announced he was withdrawing from the draft and returning to St. John's for his junior year.
 On January 5, 2022, he scored a career-high 34 points in a 89–84 win over DePaul.
 As a junior, Champagnie averaged 19.2 points, 6.6 rebounds, two steals and 1.1 blocks per game.
 He was named to the First Team All-Big East as a junior for the second consecutive season.
 On April 2, 2022, Champagnie declared for the 2022 NBA draft, forgoing his remaining college eligibility.
 He ultimately went undrafted.